 Gifts are defined as funds received from external sources that are “donative” in nature.
 The intent of the gift is philanthropic and without the expectation of any “compensation”.
 The donor does not receive goods or services in exchange for donations made to the University.

 Gifts are donated to the University from various sources such as trustees, faculty/staff, alumni and friends, corporations and foundations.
-Click here for Deposit Instructions.
+Deposits are made through the Treasurer’s Office.

 If the gift is made with no restrictions on how it may be spent, it is called an unrestricted gift and the funds may be used for any business purpose.